Design full adder circuit in labview : tutorial 32

 Figure 4: Exclusive Or placement

-• At the input of the first block connect the two Boolean controls A and B and connect its output to the input of next XOR block and connect C control to the remaining input node of the second XOR gate, at the output of second XOR gate, connect the Boolean indicator i.e. the round LED you created and named as sum previously, as shown in the figure below,Design full adder circuit in labview
+At the input of the first block, connect the two Boolean controls A and B. Connect its output to the input of the next XOR block.
+Then, connect the C control to the remaining input node of the second XOR gate.
+At the output of the second XOR gate, connect the Boolean indicator (the round LED) that you have previously created and named as “sum.”
+The figure below shows the correct connections:

 Figure 5: Summing block of full adder